-Dual Enrollment is the overarching term used to describe college-credit programs/courses available to high school students in which the student earns credit for both their college and high school transcripts.
+Dual Enrollment is the overarching term used to describe college credit programs or courses available to high school students in which the student earns credit for both college and high school transcripts.
+This program is only available for in-state students.

 There are two types of Dual Enrollment: